 Weeds are a threat to the cultivation of any crop.
 They compete with the crop for sunlight, water and nutrients.
 Control of weeds, especially cruciferous weeds, is fundamental for pest management.
-Weeds may host a variety of Diseases and pests that can be transmitted to brussels sprouts.
-Weed control is the most important during the first 30 days of plant establishment, after this period brussels sprouts are better able to compete with weeds.
-As well, the canopy created by the brussels sprouts stand, shades the underlying soil and inhibits the germination of weed seeds.
-The planting date can also give brussels sprouts the advantage.
-Fields planted when summer weeds are dying back, but before winter weeds have begun to germinate, have decreased weed competition.
-However, due to market demands it is not always feasible to delay planting.
+Weeds can host a variety of Diseases and pests that can be transmitted to cauliflower.
+Weed control is the most important during the first 30 days of plant establishment, after this period cauliflower is better able to compete with weeds.
+As well, the canopy created by the cauliflower stand, shades the underlying soil and inhibits the germination of weed seeds.
+The planting date can also give cauliflower an advantage.
+Fields planted when summer weeds are dying back, but before winter weeds have begun to germinated, have decreased weed competition.
 It is essential that weeds are destroyed before they flower and produce seed.
-One plant can produce hundreds or even thousands of seeds depending on the weed species.
+One plant can produce hundreds or thousands of seeds depending on the species of weed.

-The summer broadleaf weeds most commonly found between the months of August and October in Arizona include pigweed (Amaranthus sp.), purslane (Portulaca oleracea), lambsquarters (Chenopodium album) and groundcherry (Physalis wrightii).
-Common summer grasses include; barnyardgrass (Echinochloa crusgalli), cupgrass (Eriochloa sp.), junglerice (Echinochloa colonum) and sprangletop (Leptochloa sp.).
-The winter broadleaf weeds most commonly found in Arizona between the months of November and March include black mustard (Brassica nigra), wild radish (Raphanus sativus), shepherdspurse (Capsella bursa-pastoris), London rocket (Sisymbrium irio), cheeseweed (Malva parviflora), sowthistle (Sonchus oleraceus), prickly lettuce (Lactuca serriola), annual yellow sweet clover (Melilotus indicus), knotweed (Polygonum sp.) and nettleleaf goosefoot (Chenopodium murale).
+The summer broadleaf weeds most commonly found in Arizona between the months of August and October in Arizona are pigweed (Amaranthus sp.), purslane (Portulaca oleracea), lambsquarters (Chenopodium album) and groundcherry (Physalis wrightii).
+Common summer grasses include; barnyardgrass (Echinochloa crusgalli), junglerice (Echinochloa colonum) and sprangletop (Leptochloa sp.).
+The winter broadleaf weeds most commonly found in Arizona between the months of November and March are black mustard (Brassica nigra), wild radish (Raphanus sativus), shepherdspurse (Capsella bursa-pastoris), London rocket (Sisymbrium irio), cheeseweed (Malva parviflora), sowthistle (Sonchus oleraceus), knotweed (Polygonum sp.), annual yellow sweet clover (Melilotus indicus), prickly lettuce (Lactuca serriola), and nettleleaf goosefoot (Chenopodium murale).
 Common winter grasses include; canarygrass (Phalaris minor), annual blue grass (Poa annua), wild oats (Avena fatua) and wild barley (Hordeum sp.).

-Sampling and Treatment Thresholds: A yearly record should be kept detailing what weed species are observed in each field.
+Sampling and Treatment Threshold: A yearly record should be kept detailing what weed species are observed in each field.
 This is important because herbicides usually work best on germinating weeds.
 To choose the appropriate herbicide, one must know what weeds are present before they have germinated.